 If you employ staff you will need to learn how to account for payroll.
 It is very important that you use the correct procedures.
-All the information you need is provided on the HMRC website.
+All the information you need is provided on the Government website.
 You will need to ensure that the figures that you use are calculated correctly, the best way to do this is either within you accounting software or outsourcing your payroll.

 There are several different ways in which you can calculate your figures for payroll, these include the following: